|

 divine chaos dragon served in these other cultures as a description of the Creation.
 This took place through a battle between one

-of the gods and this dragon goddess and her “helpers” (as the helpers of Tiamat
+of the gods and this dragon goddess and her helpers

 in the Enuma Elish).
 Because of this,